dynport/urknall/README.md

 ## Caching

-urknall uses statement based caching (similar to building docker images) on a `task` level.
+urknall uses statement-based caching (similar to building docker images) on a `task` level.

-The checksums of all commands which are executed for a task are written into a tree structure __on the target__.
-The next time a task is executed on a target the current checksums of the task are compared with the checksums on the target.
+The checksums of all commands that are executed for a task are written into a tree structure __on the target__.
+The next time a task is supposed to be executed on a target the current checksums of the task are compared with the checksums of already executed commands on the target.
 If the checksum of a command changes all commands including that command will be re-executed and the tree is updated.
-Unchanged commands before the first changed commands will not be executed.
+Unchanged commands before the first changed command will not be executed again.

 ## Hello world